Architectural features of the Great pyramid.

 • A 'quantity of black rock' was found near the niche of the 'Queens' chamber.

-The oldest references of Giza talk of an immigration of eastern people at the same time as the pyramid building phase.
+The next section deals with the question of Who it was that built Giza.
+The oldest references of Giza talk of an immigration of people from the east at the same time that the Early dynastic pyramid building phase began .